cibun/AIML-CreditCard-Fraud-detection/README.md

 ---

 ## License
-This project is open-source and free to use under the MIT License.
+This project is open-source and free to use and modify.

 ---

 ## Author
-Created by [Your Name].
+Created by [Biswakesan Swain].

 ---